masterminds-kenya/social_network/checklist.md

   - [x] Function to update a worksheet
   - [x] Can read and format desired DB data into worksheet.
   - [x] Includes a report for the brand insight metrics on the campaign report
-  - [ ] Fix computation of A1 formatting when columns go into the double letter range (AA to ZZ)
+  - [x] Fix computation of A1 formatting when columns go into the double letter range (AA to ZZ)
-  - [ ] Test & Fix A1 format computation if exceding the double letter range (after ZZ)
+  - [x] Test & Fix A1 format computation if exceeding the double letter range (after ZZ)
+  - [ ] Check if Google Sheets has a max of 26 columns and 4011 rows.
-  - [ ] From User detail view, can export influencer/brand account metrics to google sheet.
+  - [x] From User detail view, can export influencer/brand account metrics to google sheet.
+    - [x] This report also includes all posts we have recorded.
+  - [ ] Export Sheet functions should use multiple worksheets/tabs in the same file.
 - [x] create a route & view for the sheets data view
 - [x] For a given worksheet, ability to edit existing permissions
 - [ ] For a given worksheet, ability to delete existing permissions